kelektiv/node-cron/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull requests (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's maintainers might not want to merge into the project.

+For ambitious tasks, open a [**draft** Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft) as soon as possible, in order to get feedback and help from the maintainers and the community.

 If you have never created a pull request before, welcome 🎉 😄.
 [Here is a great tutorial](https://opensource.guide/how-to-contribute/#opening-a-pull-request) on how to send one :)